-- Butter: It is completely optional to add butter to the chicken marsala.
-Finishing the sauce with a bit of butter adds a rich finish, but is completely unnecessary.
+- Butter: Finishing the sauce with a bit of butter adds a rich finish, but is completely unnecessary.

 How to Make Instant Pot Chicken Marsala

-In order to add flavor and texture to this dish, I do recommend searing the chicken before pressure cooking.
+Step One: Sear Chicken.
+To add flavor and texture to this dish, I recommend searing the chicken before pressure cooking.

 - Turn the instant pot to saute by hitting the Saute function, and add 1 tablespoon of olive oil to the inner pan of the pressure cooker and let the oil heat.